dar-gol/alkoholove-admin-system/README.md

 # Admin Alkoholove

 This project is for manage Alkoholove app.
 By this site you can manage alkohol's list (add, edit, delete) and also you can manage users, category, comments and suggestions.
+The main aim of the Alkoholove admin panel is to provide control over the content presented and enable direct data management.
+Considering the diversity of alcohols and the advanced features of the app, there are tools available here that enable effective management of all aspects of the platform.
+The Alkoholove Admin Panel is a powerful tool that allows for managing a fully complex alcohol review platform, while at the same time offering a user-friendly and enjoyable atmosphere.
+This combination makes managing Alkoholove easy and enjoyable.

 ## Table of contents